fouad20-meet/Pre-Summer-Lab/README.md

         - **Remember:** `for i in dict`, in this case the i will be the key.
     - After the loop return lst

-2. Call the function `all_food` with the dictionary you get after the while loop in part 1.
+2. Call the function `all_food` with the dictionary you get after the while loop in part 1, and print the result.

 ##### Great job!